IVRs without Frustration: Speech Recognition Gets the Human Touch

 Once upon a time, the number of response combinations that the systems could understand was very limited, which is why it had to restrict your responses (“say ‘one’ for the customer service department” instead of simply asking you to describe what you’re looking for in natural language).
-Those days are nearly behind us, thanks to newer solutions offered by companies such as Massachusetts-based Interactions, which offers a conversational natural language solution that allows people to speak to computers as if they were live agents.
+Those days are nearly behind us, thanks to newer solutions which offer a conversational natural language solution that allows people to speak to computers as if they were live agents.

 Speech Technology Group (www.speechtechnologygroup.com) offers an agent-assisted IVR system, that works in conjunction with the powerful Microsoft speech engine.
 The combination of the two offers the highest accuracy and extraordinary value.

-Interactions’ solution leverages a combination of automated speech recognition (ASR) and what the company calls “human-assisted understanding” (HAU).
-HAU improves accuracy and natural-language understanding by supplementing speech recognition when it can’t perform.
+These types of systems leverage a combination of automated speech recognition (ASR) and “human-assisted understanding”, which improve accuracy and natural-language understanding by supplementing speech recognition when it can’t perform.
 In traditional speech-recognition applications, all requests get routed directly to an ASR engine.
 When the engine can’t recognize something, it keeps re-prompting the caller, or eventually gives up and transfers the call to a live agent.
 This limitation causes poor application design and performance – and frustrates callers.
-Interactions says it has overcome this application-design limitation.
+This approach helps you to overcome this application-design limitation.

-“Interactions’ software is, hopefully, more than a solution to impossibly annoying automated support systems,” writes Metz.
-“It’s also an example of software and human intelligence working together.
-Rather than relying entirely on software to handle calls, Interactions automatically hands speech that its software can’t cope with over to human agents, who select an appropriate response.”
+This is an example of software and human intelligence working together.
+Rather than relying entirely on software to handle calls, these type of systems automatically hand speech that the ASR can’t cope with over to human agents, who select an appropriate response.

 Who would have thought that humans interacting vocally with computers could be a source of anything but a nervous breakdown?